Tennessee Football has made amazing strides under head coach Jeremy Pruitt, and one big reason why is strength coach Craig Fitzgerald.

 Unfortunately, the Vols couldn’t keep him when the New York Giants came calling.
 He made things official by releasing a statement on Twitter.

-“I want to thank Head Coach Jeremy Pruitt,” Fitzgerald said in a statement, “Director of Athletics Phillip Fulmer, Senior Associate Athletic Director Tyler Johnson, our strength staff and the many student-athletes who have represented our program since the spring of 2018.
+"“I want to thank Head Coach Jeremy Pruitt,” Fitzgerald said in a statement, “Director of Athletics Phillip Fulmer, Senior Associate Athletic Director Tyler Johnson, our strength staff and the many student-athletes who have represented our program since the spring of 2018.
 Tennessee is a first-class program and will continue to rise under Coach Pruitt’s and Coach Fulmer’s leadership.
-We will forever be grateful for our time in Knoxville.
+We will forever be grateful for our time in Knoxville.“I will be returning to the NFL and joining the New York Giants.
+Thank you for everything and GoVols!”"

 This loss is a big hit to the Tennessee football program and the athletic department as a whole.
 Since Pruitt and Fitzgerald’s arrival, we saw the Tennessee players get bigger and bigger each week under the new coaching staff.